 Lung cancers with EGFR gene mutations usually respond to drugs that specifically target and inhibit the EGFR protein, causing the tumor to shrink and improving survival.
 Osimertinib (Tagrisso) is the preferred first line EGFR inhibitor of choice for the most common EGFR-mutant cancers.
 The problem is that sooner or later these drugs stop working.

-The Research: American Cancer Society Clinical Research Professor, Pasi A. Jänne, MD, PhD, was one of the co-discoverers of EGFR mutations and has led the development of therapeutic strategies for patients with EGFR- mutant lung cancer.
-He and his team tested a new treatment strategy for NSCLC in mice, hoping it would have longer-lasting anti-tumor effects.
+American Cancer Society Clinical Research Professor, Pasi A. Jänne, MD, PhD, was one of the co-discoverers of EGFR mutations and has led the development of therapeutic strategies for patients with EGFR- mutant lung cancer.
+He and his team at the Dana-Farber Cancer Institute in Boston tested a new treatment strategy for NSCLC in mice, hoping it would have longer-lasting anti-tumor effects.

 Their hypothesis was that targeting the human epidermal growth factor receptor 3 (HER3) protein might improve the effectiveness of EGFR inhibitor drugs.